Steps Towards a Theory of Visual Information: Active Perception, Signal-to-Symbol Conversion and the Interplay Between Sensing and Control: Optimality and the relation between features and the classifier

 \subsection{Templates and ``blurring''}

 This section refers to a particular instantiation of visual decision problems, where the set of allowable classifiers is constrained to be on the form

-for some statistic $\phi$.
+for some statistic $\phi$ and some choice of distance or norm in the space of images.
 Here $\hat I_c$ is a function of the likelihood $p(I|c)$ that can be pre-computed, and is called a {\em template}. \marginpar{ \sc template} If the likelihood is given in terms of samples (training set) \marginpar{ \sc training set} $\{I_k\}_{k=1}^K \sim p(I|c)$, then the template can be any statistic of the (training) data.
 In particular, a distance can be defined by designing features $\phi$ that are {\em invariant} to the group component of the nuisance $g \in G$. { In this case, the space $\phi({\cal I}) = {\cal I} / G$ is the quotient of the set of images modulo the group component of the nuisance, which is in general {\rm not} a linear space even when both $\cal I$ and $G$ are linear.
 The distance above is a {\em cordal} distance, that does not respect the geometric structure of the quotient space ${\cal I}/G$.
 A better choice would be to define a {\em geodesic distance}, or a distance between equivalence classes, $d_G([\phi(I)], [\phi(\hat I_c)])$.
-The structure of orbit spaces under the action of finite-dimensional groups is well understood \cite{leK93} and therefore we will not belabor this issue here (see Appendix \ref{sect-differential-geometry}).
+The structure of orbit spaces of scenes under the action of finite-dimensional groups is conceptually clear and will not be further discussed here (see Appendix \ref{sect-differential-geometry}).
 Instead,} we focus on the two critical questions: First, {\em what is the ``best'' template $\hat I_c$, and how can it be computed from the training set?} Second, {\em are there situations or conditions under which this approach can yield the same performance of the Bayes or ML classifiers?} (Section \ref{sect-canonization}).
 In Section \ref{sect-descriptors} we will show that one can build the equivalent of a template also for the test set, provided that a {\em ``sufficiently exciting''} test sample is available. \marginpar{ \sc sufficiently exciting sample} The first thing to acknowledge is that the ``best'' template depends on the class of discriminants (or distance functions) one chooses.
 We will therefore answer the question for the simplest case of the squared Euclidean distance in the embedding (linear) space of images $\real^{N\times M}$.
 More in general, the distance and its corresponding optimal template have to be {\em co-designed} \cite{leeS10,leeS11}.
 In all cases, one can choose as optimal template the one that induces the smallest expected distance for each class.
 For the case of the Euclidean distance we have

 that is solved by the conditional mean and approximated by the sample mean obtained from the training set